Hair Loss (cont.)

 The ability to stop hair loss most often depends on the underlying cause.

 - The best prevention of hair loss is early treatment.
-Research has shown that minoxidil is most useful for people who have been losing hair for less than
+Research has shown that minoxidil is most useful for people who have been losing hair for less than five years.

 - A doctor who can help determine if the medications are working and who can watch for side effects of the medications should follow up with people who are being treated with minoxidil or finasteride.